 The Best Places To Stay In La Roma

 $$$ – Brick Hotel

 Brick Hotel is an ideal choice for anyone looking for a place with luxury amenities on one of the best streets in La Roma, Calle Orizaba.
 The property features free Wi-Fi, a spa/wellness center, an airport shuttle service, a restaurant, and room service.

 All rooms have minibars, flat-screen satellite TVs, luxury items such as Egyptian cotton sheets, and private bathrooms with bathrobes, slippers, and toiletries.
 It also offers terraces and continental, vegan, American, and take-out breakfast options.

-Rates for a 2-night stay for two people ranges between $496 and $1553 with breakfast included.
+Rates for a 2-night stay for two people range between $1,170 and $2,186 USD with breakfast included.

 $$ – Hotel MX Roma